declandavis03-max/NBA-PPG-Predictor/README.md

 Built a Python-based NBA Points per Game (ppg) predicator using live web data such as PPG, Defensive Rating (DRtg) from NBA basketball-reference, all while factoring in home and away games.

 # Research Question
-Can you build a model that accurately predicts an NBA players points per game on any given night during the NBA season?
+Can there be a model that accurately predicts an NBA players points per game on any given night during the NBA season?

 # Data
     Defensive/Offesnive Team Statistics: